 Trying working with this in your down dog and see where it takes you.

 There is no one perfect “right” way of positioning your hands, wrist, shoulders and scapula in downward facing dog.
 Even though I may be suggesting you do or say something different from what you do now, I’m not suggesting that this is the “right” way.
-What I am saying is that we may want to look at whether we actually fit into the standard alignment points of the shoulders, elbows, and wrists in downward facing dog.
+What I am saying is that you may want to look at whether you actually fit into the standard alignment points of the shoulders, elbows, and wrists in downward facing dog.
 Or at the very least start to think of these elements as being inter-linked.
 Changing one can affect change in one of the others.

 I personally like to engage and move the scapula first because the muscles that control it are larger and can help hold the entire shoulder girdle more efficiently than say the muscles that only rotate the humerus.
 In my experience this is more efficient for holding the yoga posture more comfortably.
 It also then allows the muscles that rotate the humerus to function more easily in adding any bit of rotation they may need.
-The idea is that each joint contribute its part in an efficient way, rather than one joint trying to create the movement of the entire chain.
+The idea is that each joint contributes its part in an efficient way, rather than one joint trying to create the movement of the entire chain.

 When I’m teaching, I don’t assume that everyone should have his or her hands, wrist, elbow or even shoulders in the exact same place as everyone else.
 Their personal anatomy and tensional patterns in their musculature are going to be what decide that ultimately.
 So it’s not like I go around changing everyone.
 If I see what looks like stress running through someone’s wrist, I line that up and let the hand express the angle of the wrist.
-If it’s the shoulder that needs more space, I might also change the hand or bring to the person’s awareness, their ability to move their scapulae if needed.
+If it’s the shoulder that needs more space, I might also change the hand, or, bring to the person’s awareness their ability to move their scapulae if needed.
 We have to be willing to experiment and stay open, not just to being right, but also to being wrong.